Konrud/toast/README.md

 ## Summary
-Toast component can receive either plain text or any HTML markup and can be called any time a message should be displayed on the screen.
+Toast component accepts either plain text or any HTML markup and can be called any time a message should be displayed on the screen.

 ## How to use